The Primary Geography Quality Mark (PGQM)

 The Primary Geography Quality Mark (PGQM) is both an award and a powerful curriculum development tool.
 It supports the process of school improvement - an essential part of the geography subject leader's role - and allows you and your school to gain recognition for it.

-New Revised Primary Geography Quality Mark Framework
+Primary Geography Quality Mark Framework

 The PGQM self assessment framework has been updated in the light of recent Ofsted guidance, Teacher Standards and National College of School Leadership advice.
 The PGQM is also now designed to link with the Global Learning Programme.

-The GA is a partner in the Global Learning Programme
+The GA is a partner in the Global Learning Programme England and Wales

 All registered schools have free access to a comprehensive set of documents on our PGQM VLE including the PGQM framework, action plans and exemplar materials to help you audit the quality of geography in your school and work towards a higher standard.

 Introduction to the PGQM (PDF, 166k) summarises the award process and answers some frequently asked questions.
 The PGQM: Leading the way in primary geography (PPT, 3.7M) provides a general introduction to the Quality Mark and is ideal for using with other staff in school.

 Benefits of the Primary Geography Quality Mark